paf31/stack-safety-for-free/index.markdown

 The class of tail-recursive monads also allow us to define a safe free monad transformer in PureScript.

-We can apply the `Gosub` technique to our naive implementation of `FreeT`:
+We can apply the `Gosub` technique to our naïve implementation of `FreeT`:

 ~~~ {.haskell}
 data GosubF f m b a = GosubF (Unit -> FreeT f m a) (a -> FreeT f m b)